 If you love seeing the leaves change color, enjoying some local autumn specialties such as young green rice, living slowly to appreciate the beauty of life, you definitely should come to Hanoi in autumn.

-This season is quite short, typically from middle of September to the end of November.
+This season is quite short, typically from the middle of September to the end of November.

 With the average temperature is 25 degree, Hanoi’s autumn is charming with warm sunlight, cool breeze and dry atmosphere.